 A lot of people still believe that eggs are bad for you, but if you look at all the vitamins and minerals in a large egg, it's easy to see that they are quite nutritious.
 Just because eggs are high in cholesterol doesn't mean they adversely affect blood cholesterol.
 It's been shown that eating eggs actually increases the "good" cholesterol which has been shown to reduce the risk of many diseases.

-Spiralized Zucchini Casserole
+Zucchini Noodle Casserole

 - 3 medium zucchini spiralized